darklordgrep/Mapbits/Documentation/Lodestar_Tutorial.md

 Font APEX icons may be used in the "icon-image" property.
 Just use the icon name, e.g.
 "fa-map-marker", and Lodestar will add the icon to MapLibre for you the first time it is used.
 Icons referenced this way are compatible with "icon-color" and "icon-halo-color".
+The "icon-image" can also be a path to a static application file, e.g. `#APP_FILES#my-icon.png`.

 Figure 4 combines many of these features in one example.
 It has both a line and symbol layer, and the symbol layer uses the "fa-chevron-right" icon.